 Stardew Valley Advanced 03 Passing Out

-Let's say you're much more established, though.
-Let's say you have a fully upgraded barn filled with 12 pigs and Oil Makers.
-When you pull in over 12,000G in Truffle Oil (less 600G to feed the Pigs if you're buying Hay) for a what amounts to a few seconds of work, 1,000G is chump change.
+Let's assume you're much more established, you have a fully upgraded barn filled with 12 pigs and Oil Makers.
+When you pull in over 12,000G in Truffle Oil for what amounts to a few seconds of work, 1,000G becomes negligible change.

 Stardew Valley Advanced 04 Manage Animals

-Marnie would crack me over the head with a Lead Rod if she ever heard me say this, but don't worry so much about caring for your Animals.
-The produce they give you is great, but they can never die.
-If you fail to feed them or fail to care for them, your worst case scenario is that they produce nothing and you may have a drop in the quality of the product.
+Marnie would crack me over the head with a Lead Rod if she ever heard me say this but don't worry so much about caring for your Animals.
+The produce they give you is great, but they can never die from starvation.
+If you fail to feed them or fail to care for them, your worst-case scenario is that they produce nothing and you may have a drop in the quality of the product.

 You might have filled up the majority of your farm with Crops and awoken to hundreds or thousands of plots of Cranberries ready to go.
 What's gonna make you more money: getting those Cranberries into the Shipping Box or getting a few bottles of Milk off of your Cows?